singer-io/getting-started/docs/CONTRIBUTING.md

 # CONTRIBUTING DOCUMENT
 This is the doc that will outline all requirements for contributors.

+Before working on your project, please check that someone else has not already submitted the same project already.
+The [Singer website][singer-io] and the [Singer Slack][singer-slack] are great resources for this.

 Before submitting your tap for review, make sure that you have completed all of the following: